Francesco-Bovi/L2-Thesis-VIS/README.md

 where from ```range``` we can go to ```rest``` through MOUSEOUT in the ```on``` field, and in the field ```states``` we have the list of subnodes.

+Among the problem that can arises using this file there are the fact that:
+-Not all the field are present in all the state nodes (like the id, set of substates and set of transitions) -Subnotes doesn't have a transition back to their "parent node", since they are not really child but represent the set of possible values (interactions) that the "parent node" can assume;

+### v0